sparkofreason/hash-meta/README.md

 polluted with the macro-expansion, clearly not desirable for debugging.
-However, we still need to execute the expanded form to get the side-effects, which was the whole point of defining the reader tag in the first place. `defhashtag` facilitates this:
+However, we still need to execute the expanded form to get the side-effects, which was the whole point of defining the reader tag in the first place. `defreader-n` facilitates this:

 ```clojure
 user=> (inc #hashtag-p (* 2 #hashtag-p (+ 3 #hashtag-p (* 4 5))))